Knative Services are used to deploy applications. This topic describes how to create a Knative Service.

 Set the maximum number of pods that are allowed to run.

-Set the maximum amount of CPU and memory resources that can be allocated to the Knative Service.
-This prevents the Service from occupying an excessive amount of resources.
+Set the maximum amount of CPU, memory, and GPU resources that can be allocated to the Knative Service.
+This prevents the Service from occupying an excess amount of resources.
 CPU usage is measured in cores.
-Memory usage is measured in bytes or MiB.
+Memory usage is measured in bytes or megabytes.

 LifecycleIncludes the Command and Parameter parameters.
 Take note of the following limits: